Status

 In cardiac arrest prior to enrollment

-Revascularization or cardiac surgery within 90-days of the index hospitalization date or decision to undergo revascularization or cardiac surgery made prior to enrollment.
+Revascularization or cardiac surgery within 30-days of the index hospitalization date or decision to undergo revascularization or cardiac surgery made prior to enrollment

-History of heart transplant or listed for heart transplant prior to enrollment.
+History of heart transplant or listed for heart transplant or planned for heart transplantation prior to enrollment.

-Planned to be implanted with a permanent VAD within 90-days of the index hospitalization date.
+Planned to be implanted with a permanent VAD within 180-days of the index hospitalization date.

 Continuous outpatient inotropic support prior to the index hospitalization date.

-Currently on dialysis, or has pre-existing end-stage chronic kidney disease (stage 4 or above), or has hereditary, infectious, or autoimmune nephropathy.
+Currently on dialysis, or has pre-existing end-stage chronic kidney disease (stage 4 and above), or has nephropathy of hereditary, infectious, or autoimmune origin.

-History of stroke or intracranial hemorrhage ≤ 90 days of the index hospitalization date, or a history of cerebrovascular disease with significant (> 80%) uncorrected carotid stenosis, or any permanent neurological deficit with mRS score >2.
+History of stroke or intracranial hemorrhage ≤ 90 days prior to the index hospitalization date, or a history of cerebrovascular disease with significant (> 80%) uncorrected carotid stenosis, or any permanent neurological deficit with modified Rankin Scale (mRS) >2.

 Any contraindication that precludes placing an Impella 5.5®, including but not limited to:

-Subject has other medical, social or psychological problems that, in the opinion of the Investigator, compromises the subject's ability to give written informed consent and/or to comply with study procedures.
+Subject has other medical, social or psychological problems that, in the opinion of the Investigator, compromises the subject's ability to give written informed consent (or assent if LAR) and/or to comply with study procedures.

-Participation in the active treatment or follow-up phase of another clinical study of an investigational drug or device that has not met its primary endpoint.
+Participation in the active treatment or follow-up phase of another clinical study of an investigational drug or device.

-Subject belongs to a vulnerable population, such as such as prisoners, individuals with impaired decision making, or economically or educationally disadvantaged persons.
+Subject belongs to a vulnerable population, such as prisoners, pregnant women, handicapped, mentally disabled persons, or economically or educationally disadvantaged persons per 21CFR56.111(a)(3) and 111(b).

 Primary purpose